joursler-Sunset/idunno.Authentication/README.md

 * [Certificate Authentication](src/idunno.Authentication.Certificate/)

-Basic Authentication started as a demonstration of how to write authentication middleware and was not as something you would seriously consider using, but some people want Basic Authentication and Certificate Authentication is a common request on the ASP.NET Core Security repo, so I am releasing my own versions of them.
+Basic Authentication started as a demonstration of how to write authentication middleware and was not as something you would seriously consider using, but some people want Basic Authentication so here it is.

+Certificate Authentication is a common request on the ASP.NET Core Security repo, so I wrote one for Core 2.x.
+ASP.NET Core 3.0 took that as a starting point and includes Certificate Authentication as a [supported package](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth?view=aspnetcore-3.1).

-All work is now targeted at ASP.NET Core 2.0.
+All packages are targeted at ASP.NET Core 2.1.

 This is **not** an official Microsoft project, this is an "In my spare time, entirely unsupported"™ effort.